pimcore/pimcore/README.md

 ```

 This will install an empty skeleton application,
-but we're also offering 3 different demo packages your your convenience - of course also with 3 commands 💪
+but we're also offering 3 different demo packages for your convenience - of course also with 3 commands 💪
 [Click here for more installation options and a detailed guide](https://pimcore.com/docs/5.x/Development_Documentation/Getting_Started/Installation.html)

 ## Copyright and License